Versioning best practices

-We recommend the following versioning best practices for the Azure storage services:
+Microsoft recommends the following versioning best practices for Azure Storage:

-Explicitly specify the REST protocol version to use for every authenticated request.
+Explicitly specify the REST protocol version to use for every request.

 Set a default version for the Blob service using the Set Blob Service Properties operation.
 The default version specifies the version to use for anonymous requests for which the version header cannot be set.

 Client software that uses a shared access signature (SAS) URL to access storage resources may experience unexpected behavior when the SAS URL specifies a storage service version that is newer than that used by the client software.
 We recommend the following to ensure clients work well with SAS tokens:

 For version 2014-02-14 and later, SAS token consumers using the REST API can override the REST protocol version to specify the appropriate version using the